stackaway/Crime_classification/README.md

 </div>

 ## OBJECTIVE
 The objective of this project is to develop robust machine learning models for classifying textual data into categories of 'Sexist' or 'Racist'.
-Leveraging natural language processing (NLP) techniques and supervised learning algorithms, our objective is to build models that can accurately discern and categorize text-based content, empowering users to detect instances of sexism and racism within textual data.
+Leveraging Natural Language Processing (NLP) techniques and supervised learning algorithms, our objective is to build models that can accurately discern and categorize text-based content, empowering users to detect instances of sexism and racism within textual data.

 ## IDEA
 Given the diverse nature of the provided dataset, which encompassed various cyber crimes, our focus was on the `twitter_sexism_parsed_dataset.csv` and `twitter_racism_parsed_dataset.csv` files.
-We trained separate Long Short-Term Memory(LSTM) networks on these datasets, performing tokenization and lemmatization as preprocessing steps.
+We trained separate Long Short-Term Memory (LSTM) networks on these datasets, performing tokenization and lemmatization as preprocessing steps.
 After training, we saved the trained models.

 ## Implementation
 We created `sexism_classifier.ipynb` and `racism_classifier.ipynb` notebooks for training and saving the LSTM models for sexism and racism classification respectively.
 These notebooks should be run first to save the trained models.
 Then, the `crime_classification.ipynb` notebook can be executed to load these pretrained models and classify new text data.